iggredible/Learn-Vim/ch05_moving_in_file.md

 gE    Move backward to end of the previous WORD
 ```

 So what are the similarities and differences between a word and a WORD?
-Both word and WORD are separated by non-blank characters.
+Both word and WORD are separated by blank characters.
 A word is a sequence of characters containing *only* `a-zA-Z0-9_`.
 A WORD is a sequence of all characters except white space (a white space means either space, tab, and EOL).
 To learn more, check out `:h word` and `:h WORD`.

 For example, suppose you have: